unitedstates/congress/README.md

 ## unitedstates/congress

-Public domain code that collects data about the bills, amendments, roll call votes, and other core data about the U.S. Congress.
+This is a community-run project to develop Python tools to collect data about the bills, amendments, roll call votes, and other core data about the U.S. Congress into simple-to-use structured data files.

-Includes:
+The tools include:

-* A data importing script for the [official bulk bill status data](https://github.com/usgpo/bill-status) from Congress, the official source of information on the life and times of legislation.
+* Downloading the [official bulk bill status data](https://github.com/usgpo/bill-status) from Congress, the official source of information on the life and times of legislation, and converting the data to an easier-to-use format.

 * Scrapers for House and Senate roll call votes.

-* A document fetcher for GovInfo.gov, which holds bill text, bill status, and other official documents.
+* A document fetcher for GovInfo.gov, which holds bill text, bill status, and other official documents, and which downloads only newly updated files.

 * A defunct THOMAS scraper for presidential nominations in Congress.

 Read about the contents and schema in the [documentation](https://github.com/unitedstates/congress/wiki) in the github project wiki.

-For background on how this repository came to be, see [Eric's blog post](https://sunlightfoundation.com/blog/2013/08/20/a-modern-approach-to-open-data/).
+This repository was originally developed by [GovTrack.us](https://www.govtrack.us) and the Sunlight Foundation in 2013 (see [Eric's blog post](https://sunlightfoundation.com/blog/2013/08/20/a-modern-approach-to-open-data/)) and is currently maintained by GovTrack.us and other contributors.
+For more information about data in Congress, see the [Congressional Data Coalition](https://congressionaldata.org/).

 ### Setting Up